PrincetonUniversity/hpc_beginning_workshop/07a_installing_software/README.md

 Copyright (C) 1985-2019 Intel Corporation.
 All rights reserved.
 ```

-To see exactly what a module is doing use `module show <module name>`.
+To see exactly what a module is doing use `module show <module-name>`.
 Modules only change the values of environment variables.
 They do not install or un-install software.
 For example:

 ```
 $ module show cudatoolkit